quidphp/front/README.md

     - [clickOpenTrigger.js](js/component/clickOpenTrigger.js) - Manages a clickOpen component which has a trigger
     - [clickOpenTriggerBase.js](js/component/clickOpenTriggerBase.js) - Grants base functions for a clickOpen component which has a trigger to open/close
     - [clickOutside.js](js/component/clickOutside.js) - Component to manage click outside a node
+    - [clickPrint.js](js/component/clickPrint.js) - Component that triggers a window print on click
     - [confirm.js](js/component/confirm.js) - Component to request a confirmation once an event has triggered
-    - [doc.js](js/component/doc.js) - Root component for a document node
+    - [externalBlank.js](js/component/externalBlank.js) - Component to make all child anchors who are external as target _blank
     - [fakeSelect.js](js/component/fakeSelect.js) - Script with some logic for a select replacement component, uses clickOpen
     - [feed.js](js/component/feed.js) - Script of behaviours for a feed component with a load-more button
+    - [feedFilter.js](js/component/feedFilter.js) - Script of behaviours for a filter which updates a feed, can include a reset button
     - [feedSearch.js](js/component/feedSearch.js) - Component for a feed with search and order tools
     - [filter.js](js/component/filter.js) - Component for a clickOpen filter component which has a page feed, search and order tools
     - [focusable.js](js/component/focusable.js) - Component to allow focus navigaton on a set of nodes
     - [form.js](js/component/form.js) - Script with behaviours for a form component
     - [hashChange.js](js/component/hashChange.js) - Script that sends the hash change event back to the nodes
-    - [history.js](js/component/history.js) - Component managing site navigation with the HistoryAPI
     - [hrefReplaceChar.js](js/component/hrefReplaceChar.js) - Component to generate a dynamic href with some value replacement
+    - [indexNode.js](js/component/indexNode.js) - Component to find a node within a set according to an index
     - [initOpenClose.js](js/component/initOpenClose.js) - Base component used for opening, closing and initializing a container
     - [input.js](js/component/input.js) - Script with behaviours for an input component
     - [inputCalendar.js](js/component/inputCalendar.js) - Script with behaviours for a calendar component and a date input